 The California Gambling Control Commission (CGCC) regulates casinos in California.
 The commission was founded in 1997 to regulate poker rooms and later expanded to all casino operations in the state.
 If California legalizes online gambling, the CGCC will likely be responsible for regulating online casinos, poker sites, and sportsbooks in the Golden State.

 Mobile sweepstakes casinos make it easy for players to enjoy casino-style games anywhere, anytime.
-Built on HTML5 technology and optimized for mobile browsers, the best sweeps sites boast user-friendly iOS and Android apps for a more immersive mobile gaming experience.
+Built on HTML5 technology and optimized for mobile browsers, the best sites boast user-friendly iOS and Android apps for a more immersive mobile gaming experience.

 Tribes, voter initiatives, and legislative efforts have shaped California’s online gambling laws.
 From the early efforts to bring gambling to the Golden State, to significant gambling operators attempting to legalize mobile sports betting, let’s take a closer look at the key milestones in CA’s online gambling history.